ElishaRagas/A-Star-Algorithm-Implementation-for-8-Puzzle-Problem/README.md

 This is my simple implementation of the A* Algorithm to solve the 8 Puzzle Problem.
 I made in order to have a better understanding of how the A* algorithm works and also because this was a project at school.
 LOL, XD

 ## C++
 I wrote this on c++, so everything is on command line only.
-To compile it just type To compile:
+To compile:
 ```
 g++ A-Star_Implementation.cpp -o A-Star_Implementation